CarsonScott/Prediction-Template-Learning/README.md

 ## Data
 Now for some data collected while running tests.
 To test PTL's prediction ability, I generated random sequences of inputs and fed it to the algorithm, then calculated and plotted the error at each time step.

-In this test, each input vector contained 10 values, and the total input sequence had a length of 100 (i.e. the algorithm must learn to make 100 unique predictions).
+In this test, each input vector is exactly 10 values long, and the total sequence to be learned is 100 inputs long.
+Therefore the algorithm has 100 patterns of inputs to learn.
 ![Fig. 1](https://github.com/CarsonScott/Prediction-Template-Learning/blob/master/img/figure_1.png)
 Fig. 1

 As you can see, the error rate decays exonentially and, given enough time to train, converges to zero.

-The next test also contains a 100-input sequence, however the inputs are now 50 values long instead of 10.
+This next test also contains a 100-input sequence, however the inputs are now 50 values long instead of 10.

 ![Fig. 2](https://github.com/CarsonScott/Prediction-Template-Learning/blob/master/img/figure_2.png)
 Fig. 2